-But if you live outside a major city, it can be hard to find help.
-You may have to be self-sufficient to live in the country, especially in remote areas, but that means some people think they can manage by themselves.
+If you live outside a major city, it can be hard to find help.
+You may have to be self-sufficient to live in the country, especially in remote areas, but that means some people think they can manage by themselves all the time.
 They might also feel too embarrassed to ask for help, or not know where to find it if they did want to ask.

-There may be eHealth (online) and telehealth services available in your area to improve health care access.
+Access to care may also be difficult if you need to travel a long distance to see a health professional.
+However, there may be eHealth (online) and telehealth services available in your area.
 If you do not have internet access, telehealth services may be a good option.
-It reduces your need to travel and can give you more timely access to specialists.
+These reduce your need to travel and can give you access to specialists more quickly.
 (See 'Where to get help').

 Common mental health issues faced by people in rural or remote locations